cse110-fa22-group28/cse110-fa22-group28/admin/meetings/112822-retrospective.md

 - Styling

   - We need to make it more phone friendly
-  -

 ## Retrospective Main Points

 - How did things go?
   - Glad:
-     We were able to finish the MVP and everyone equally particapted Our video was top 15 in playlist. mob coding went well
+    - We were able to finish the MVP and everyone equally particapted
+    - Our video was top 15 in playlist.
+    - Mob coding went well
   - Sad:
-     We were not able to finish everything in Sprint.
+    - We were not able to finish everything in Sprint
-     Unit testing was not well defined by team leads Midterms + time conflicts made it hard to get everything done sad we could not meet in person for mob coding
+    - Midterms + time conflicts made it hard to get everything done
+    - Sad we could not meet in person for mob coding
   - Mad:
-    Could not go to friends giving
+    - Could not go to Friendsgiving
-    sleep-deprivation
+    - sleep-deprivation
-    subteam ci/cd did not had enough time to work on CI/CD
+    - subteam ci/cd did not had enough time to work on CI/CD
+    - Unit testing was not well defined by team leads
+- How can we improve?
+  - Improve specifications for unit tests
+  - Refocus on CI/CD
+  - Attempt to meet more in-person
+  - Schedule meetings in advance to give members enough of a heads-up